praisetompane/7_artificial_intelligence/README.md

     - Abstracting: High
     - Reasoning: High

-def learning algorithm:
-  def\^1 a method use to process data
-    to **extract patterns**
-    appropriate for application in new situations

-  def\^2: a mthod or algorithm by which an aritificial neural network
-          learns the representation of
-            information present in learning example
-              by modification of the weights

 # references

 1,2,3 Jeremy Kepner, and Vijay Gadepally.
 RES.LL-005 Mathematics of Big Data and Machine Learning.
 January IAP 2020.
 Massachusetts Institute of Technology: MIT OpenCourseWare, https://ocw.mit.edu. https://www.youtube.com/watch?v=t4K6lney7Zw